Abbernethy History, Family Crest & Coats of Arms

 Early Notables of the Abbernethy family (pre 1700)

-More information is included under the topic Early Abbernethy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Abbernethy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Abbernethy family to Ireland